baradatipu/elementor-webcam-capture-widget-generator/README.md

 ## 🚀 Quick Start

 ### Step 1: Open the Generator
-Open the `index.html` file in your browser to access the Camera Widget Code Generator.
+Open the `index.html` or https://baradatipu.me/elementor-webcam-capture-widget-generator/ file in your browser to access the Camera Widget Code Generator.

 ### Step 2: Configure Your Widget
 1. **Instance Name**: Enter a unique identifier (e.g., "main", "photo1", "secondary")